knightjimr/rms/docs/hello2.rst

 Getting Started - Hello World!, part 2
 ======================================

-Okay, so technically, none of the three hello scripts from doc:`hello1` implement a true "Hello World!" script.
+Okay, so technically, none of the three hello scripts from :doc:`hello1` implement a true "Hello World!" script.
 The main reason for that is that most pipeline scripts will involve more than one computational step, and so the hello scripts give an example of how to do that.
 Second, the correct "Hello World!" involves setting two RMS options to change its default behavior, and so it requires a bit more explanation.
-That script is shown at the bottom of this page.
+The real "Hello World!" script is shown at the bottom of this page.

 The simplest of the three hello scripts is actually hello3, and that script is the following: ::